hofstadter-io/hof-docs/content/getting-started/file-rendering.md

 we can generate any file for any language or framework.
 {{</lead>}}

-`hof` has two commands for
+`hof gen` has two modes for
 template based code generation.

-1. `hof render` handles simple or adhoc cases
+1. `hof gen -T` handles simple or adhoc cases
-2. `hof gen` is based on composable modules
+2. `hof gen -G` is based on composable modules

-We will only be covering `hof render` in this section.
+We will only be covering `hof gen -T` in this section.
-The [first example](/first-example) takes you through the process of creating and using a generator module with `hof gen`.
+The [first example](/first-example) takes you through the process of creating and using a generator module with `hof gen -G`.
-The concepts and processing are the same, in fact `hof render` creates a generator behind the scenes.
+The concepts and processing are the same, in fact `hof gen -T` creates a generator behind the scenes and can be layered on top of modular generators.

 {{<beta style="success">}}

 ### Data + Templates

-`hof render`, in the simplest form, is just rendering templates with data.
+`hof gen -T`, in the simplest form, is just rendering templates with data.

 {{<codePane3
-	title1="hof render interlude.json -T interlude.template" file1="code/getting-started/file-rendering/interlude.txt" lang1="txt"
+	title1="hof gen interlude.json -T interlude.template" file1="code/getting-started/file-rendering/interlude.txt" lang1="txt"
 	title2="interlude.json" file2="code/getting-started/file-rendering/interlude.json" lang2="json"
 	title3="interlude.template" file3="code/getting-started/file-rendering/interlude.template" lang3="txt"
 >}}

-You can also pipe any data into `hof render` by using a "`-`" (hyphen).
+You can also pipe any data into `hof gen` by using a "`-`" (hyphen).
 This can be helpful when you want to render an API response or process output.

 {{<codeInner lang="sh" title="pipe data into hof">}}
 # send response to hof
-curl api.com  | hof render -T template.txt -
+curl api.com  | hof gen -T template.txt -

 # mix piped input with other entrypoints
-cat data.json | hof render - schema.cue -T template.txt
+cat data.json | hof gen - schema.cue -T template.txt
 {{</codeInner>}}